project-rootbox/project-rootbox.github.io/source/guide.rst

 Donald wants to create a box that can be used to statically compile his C programs.
 Alpine Linux is great for static linking::

-  rootbox box.new -n static_c -b .///cwd
+  rootbox box.new static_c .///cwd
-  rootbox box.run -n static_c
+  rootbox box.run static_c

   # Inside the box...
   cd /cwd